jezevec10/jstris-guide/usermode.md

 **Type**: Integer between 0 and 5

-Specifies the amount of previews available to the player.
+Specifies the number of previews available to the player.

 Default: `5`